Heatblur-Simulations/f-14-manual/src/f14ab/systems/engines_and_fuel_systems/engines.md

 On the F-14A, a tachometer generator on the engine accessory gearbox provides a signal to the pilot’s rpm indicator for displaying the rpm of the high pressure compressor rotor.
-The readout is in percent, with 100 percent equivalent to an rpm of 14,583 rpm.
+The readout is in percent, with 100 percent equivalent to an rpm of 14,583 rpm, with a range of 0 to 110 percent.
 No display is provided for the low−pressure compressor rotor speed since the two compressors are aerodynamically balanced, however, failure of the exhaust nozzle to close upon afterburner shutdown or during high−power, non-afterburner operation can induce an N1 rotor overspeed condition because of the low back−pressure on the fan.
 This will illuminate the corresponding L or R OVSP/VALVE caution light.

 On the F-14B, the RPM indicators have a range of 0 to 110 percent.
 The tape display steps in 5-percent increments and the upper segment flashes to indicate